Nike in multi-year deal to supply Tottenham kit

-LONDON Nike, the world's largest footwear maker, have signed a multi-year agreement to become Premier League club Tottenham Hotspur’s official kit supplier from next season.
+LONDON (Reuters) - Nike, the world’s largest footwear maker, have signed a multi-year agreement to become Premier League club Tottenham Hotspur’s official kit supplier from next season.

 “We are delighted to be partnering with Nike, one of the world’s leading brands,” Tottenham Chairman Daniel Levy said in a statement announcing the deal on Friday.